-There will be changes to the comprehensive fee for 2020-2021 academic year.
-Learn more about how to request emergency relief funds through the CARES Act.
+Learn about changes to the comprehensive fee for 2020-2021 academic year, current rates, the College’s refund policy, and how we distributed emergency relief funds through the CARES Act.

 To sustain our transformative liberal arts education, our comprehensive fee for all enrolled full-time students, including those who choose to attend remotely, will increase by 3.75 percent.
 Students attending remotely will not pay room and board.